 As our development and commercialization plans and strategies develop, and as we continue our transition into operating as a public company, we expect to expand our employee base for managerial, operational, financial and other resources.
 In addition, we have limited experience in product development.
-We filed our first IND in December 2020, we received regulatory clearance to initiate human clinical trials for our four lead drug candidates in 2021, and we anticipate that our lead drug candidates will advance towards Phase 1b clinical trials in 2022.
+We filed our first IND in December 2020 and currently have four drug candidates in ongoing Phase 1 trials.
 As our drug candidates enter and advance through preclinical studies and clinical trials, we will need to expand our development, regulatory and manufacturing capabilities or contract with other organizations to provide these capabilities for us.
 In the future, we expect to have to manage additional relationships with collaborators or partners, suppliers and other organizations.
 Our ability to manage our operations and future growth will require us to continue to improve our operational, financial and management controls, reporting systems and procedures.
 We may not be able to implement improvements to our management information and control systems in an efficient or timely manner and may discover deficiencies in existing systems and controls.
 Our inability to successfully manage our growth and expand our operations could have a material and adverse effect on our business, financial condition, results of operations and prospects.